-|Shopping for a mortgage loan?
-We will be glad to help!
-Call us at 630-717-3600.
-Want to get started?
+Searching for mortgage advice?
+We'll be glad to talk about our mortgage offerings!
+Give us a call today at 630-717-3600.
+Ready to get started?
 Apply Here.

-You pay the title company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.
+You pay the title insurance company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

 The title insurance company searches the property's title history.
 Through its research, the title company can almost always find any title problems and have these problems cleared-up before you close on the property.

 Real Estate law is extraordinarily complicated.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
 Your owner's policy will describe the property and outline any recorded limitations on your ownership.
 It will also cover what the title company is responsible for.
 Title insurance covers the following:

 - Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
 If this happens, the title insurance company will defend the title and will cost you nothing.

 - Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
 Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
 Any number of other complex problems define "Defective title" or "Clouded Title."
 The title insurance policy will protect you from these errors if the title company doesn't discover them.

 Ashok Lakshmanan can answer questions about title insurance and many others.
 Call us: 630-717-3600.